A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 Let $\A$ be a crossed complex.
-Let $X$ be a CW-complex, and $Y$ be a subcomplex of $X$ with $\iota\colon Y \to X$ denoting the inclusion, which induces a crossed complex map, \begin{Lemma} The induced crossed complex map between internal homs, is a fibration of crossed complexes. \end{Lemma} \begin{proof} (We point out that this map goes in the opposite direction as we are applying $\CRS(\Pi(-),\A)$.)

-When $\A$ has a unique object, which is our main case of interest, a proof follows directly from the second point of Lemma \ref{lem:fib_direct}.
+Let $X$ be a CW-complex, and $Y$ be a subcomplex of $X$ with $\iota\colon Y \to X$ denoting the inclusion, which induces a crossed complex map, \begin{Lemma} The induced crossed complex map between internal homs, is a fibration of crossed complexes. \end{Lemma} \begin{proof} When $\A$ has a unique object, which is our main case of interest, a proof follows directly from the second point of Lemma \ref{lem:fib_direct}.
 This argument can be easily adapted for the case when $\A$ has more than one object. \end{proof} \begin{Remark} A model category theoretical proof of Lemma \ref{lem:incs_to_fibs} follows from the fact that the category, $\Crs$, of crossed complexes is a monoidal model category, which was observed by Sauvageot, in \cite{sauvageot:stabilisation:thesis:2003}, and the fact that the crossed complex map, $\Pi(Y) \to \Pi(X)$, induced by the inclusion, is a cofibration\footnote{See \cite[section 12.1]{brown_higgins_sivera} and \cite{BrownGolasinski} for a more detailed discussion of cofibrations and trivial cofibrations of crossed complexes.
-We just need that inclusions, so cofibrations, of CW-complexes are sent by $\Pi$ to cofibrations of crossed complexes and similarly for trivial cofibrations.} in that structure; see \cite[Proposition 12.1.4. and Example 7.3.19]{brown_higgins_sivera}.
-This point of view is explored in \cite{MartinsPorterMonograph}. \end{Remark}
+We just need that inclusions, so cofibrations, of CW-complexes are sent by $\Pi$ to cofibrations of crossed complexes and similarly for trivial cofibrations.} in that structure; see \cite[Proposition 12.1.4. and Example 7.3.19]{brown_higgins_sivera}. \end{Remark}

 By \cite[Proposition 6.2, ii]{brown_higgins_classifying}, given $p\colon \A \to \B$, a fibration of crossed complexes, $p$ has the right-lifting property with respect to the map, $\Pi(\{0\}) \to \Pi(I)$, induced by inclusion, where, as usual, $I=[0,1]$.